 We use cookies to collect information about how you use wiltshire.gov.uk.
 We use this information to make the website work as well as possible and improve our services.

-Wiltshire Council issue S169 licences for scaffold and hoarding companies who need to place scaffolding and hoarding on the highway.
+Scaffold and hoarding companies who need to place scaffolding and hoarding on the highway must submit an application to Wiltshire Council for a S169 licence.

 Every application is considered on an individual basis and site specific conditions may be applied to ensure public safety.
 The licence sets out the standards on such matters as lighting, signing, guarding, protection and maintenance of public passage.